 Because of YouTube’s fantastic success and huge user base you can afford to laser focus on a niche.
 I would say that niching down is one of the best moves for an up-and-coming YouTuber.
 Sure, there are people on YouTube who make tons of money and have a huge following from lifestyle and vlog content but because those massive channels exist, you are setting yourself up for failure if you try and copy them.
 Understand what you can bring to an audience that no other channel currently is.

 These days, YouTube gives more value to audience retention then raw view counts.
 So, if you can focus your content to cater to a dedicated niche of people who get plenty of value out of your content then you will not struggle to grow as a channel.
 Having a group of people who adore your videos is critical to building a fanbase.
 Trying to appeal to everyone will probably result in appealing to no one.
+Ultimately, your channel should be a reflection of you, so this should be reflected in your videos – even down to things like the music you use.
+For example, if your niche is more alternative, you might want to consider this Royalty Free Metal music, rather than the usual royalty-free music that a lot of creators use.

 When you are creating content for this niche, also keep in mind that your content needs to provide value for them.
 Is your audience getting something out of your content?
 We could look at massive channels like Linus Tech Tips for example.
 Their videos aim to education people about new technological developments in the consumer technology space.
 People clearly find value in his content because they have a group of dedicated fans.